Darkglass-Electronics/Plugin-Dev-Setup/README.md

 ## JUCE

 A special note needs to be given about JUCE.
-While it does support exporting LV2 plugins, it uses "Patch Parameters" which is not supported in Anagram at the moment.
+While it does officially support exporting LV2 plugins since version 7, the official implementation uses "Patch Parameters" which is not supported in Anagram at the moment.

-We have developed a custom alternative LV2 wrapper for JUCE that uses Control Ports plus:
+We have developed a custom, alternative LV2 wrapper for JUCE that uses old-style Control Ports plus:

- - disables regular X11 UI (we do not use it)
+ - disables regular desktop UI (we do not use it)
- - only enables the specific features in use by the plugin (e.g. Atom port for time events)
+ - only enables the specific features in use by the plugin (e.g. Atom port only enabled if plugin needs time events)
- - has custom Anagram-specific parameter hints
+ - has custom Anagram-specific plugin and parameter meta-data
  - is able to get updates on a regular basis without having to update the entire JUCE codebase

 This custom LV2 wrapper is available at [github.com/Darkglass-Electronics/juce-anagram-lv2](https://github.com/Darkglass-Electronics/juce-anagram-lv2/).